#4At #4 on the countdown, we go to the ancient halls of Ulduar, and the Spark of Imagination.

 Drak doesn’t make the countdown for any special mechanic to the encounter.
 He was far more a test of your Hunter’s ability to kite him than your tank.
 So how in the world did this boss from a Raid that can hardly be called a raid (it dropped blues, not purps!) be #2 on my all time favorite list?

 The answer is quite simple.
 I took up Tanking in the 2.0 patch.
 Much like the coming 4.0 patch, this patch put in all the systems of Burning Crusade (talents, spells, class mechanics) but none of the new content, nor the ability to level.
 2.0 was the patch that gave Paladins a Defense Stance Lite, and Avenger’s Shield.

 Somehow I convinced my guild, Heroes Inc, to let me tank.
 Over the nights and wipes that followed, I learned the ins and outs of the spec.
 This was months before Maintankadin existed.
 Because we were a small guild, UBRS was about the most challenging content we could do.
 So Drakkisath became the first Raid End Boss I would successfully tank.
 For that, and that alone, he will always have a special place in my memory.

 My #1 Boss marked a tipping point for Paladin tanks.
 A tipping point is are "the levels at which the momentum for change becomes unstoppable."
-This Boss proved to be that Paladin tanks.
+This Boss proved that Paladin tanks could help a raid team.
 We still weren’t universally accepted.
 That wouldn’t happen until Wrath, but after this Boss there would be no turning back.
 No other Boss in all of WoW so highlighted a Paladins unique strengths and advantages.

 Ladies and gentlemen, without further ado, let’s welcome our winner, Morogrim Tidewalker!